Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Canoeing on Lake Louise

-If you thought the canoe rentals at Moraine Lake were expensive, you might not want to see the prices at Lake Louise.
-The Lake Louise canoe rentals are run by the Fairmont, who charge a whopping $155 per hour.
-The Fairmont Boathouse is the only operator at Lake Louise though bringing your own floating device to Lake Louise is possible.
+If you thought the canoe rentals at Moraine Lake were expensive, you won’t find any relief at Lake Louise.
+Lake Louise canoe rentals are run by Fairmont, which charges a whopping $165 per hour.
+The Fairmont Boathouse is the only operator at Lake Louise, though bringing your own floating device to Lake Louise is completely possible.

-We know these are both very expensive options, so to save a little money we recommend canoeing on Emerald Lake in Yoho National Park.
+We know these are both very expensive options, so to save a little money we recommend canoeing on Emerald Lake in Yoho National Park, as their rates are start around $100/hour.

 Other Activities at Moraine Lake and Lake Louise